 Phase 1 – Identify a climate problem (17th September – 24th November 2020)

 In this phase, students will identify a local environmental problem that they would like to investigate as ‘Climate Detectives’.
 Students should define the problem based on questions that arise from their school studies or from observations in their local environment.
 In this first phase, the team have to define the problem they want to investigate and write some guidelines about how this is planned to do.

 Nordic ESERO can help in orientating how to proceed to analyse the defined local environmental problem if needed.
 Use our contact form or send an email to firstname.lastname@example.org if you need help.

-Teams have until 15th of November 2018 to identify a climate/environmental problem by using the submission form.
+Teams have until 24th November 2020 to identify a climate/environmental problem

 In this phase, students will work with the project by, for example, making measurements in the local area, analysing and comparing satellite images with local observations and experiments done on field, etc. The main objective is to draw a conclusion about the problem they are investigating.